2x-Helix/mario-rogue-like/docs/design_rationale.md

 ## REQ1: Tress

-The tree stages were implemented as 3 subclasses that inherit from an abstract class **Tree**.
-All tree stages are expected to grow to a new stage after a set amount of turns.
-The number of turns required to grow should be stored as an instance variable for a Tree.
+The tree stages were implemented as 3 subclasses that inherit from the abstract class **Tree**.
+Since all tree stages are expected to grow to a new stage after a set amount of turns, The number of turns required to grow should be stored as an instance variable as part of **Tree**.
-Once the requisite amount of time to grow has passed, a new object of the next growth stage may be returned.
+Once the requisite amount of time to grow has passed, a new object of the next tree stage may be returned.
 Once 5 turns has passed to grow for the Mature stage, the growth timer may be reset back to 5 to for it's to regrow a new sprout.

 ### Pros

-* Safeguarding implementation of grow().
+* Safeguarding implementation of grow() and growTurns attribute.
 * Able to identify all growth stages as a Tree class.

 ### Cons

 * Additional code required to implement abstract class.
 * Increased code size.

+As sprouts require fertile land to grow, we have chosen to give **Ground** objects that are fertile the capability **FERTILE** in the enumeration **GroundTraits**.
+This is as future **Ground** tiles may also be fertile tiles, requiring a unified identifier for all such tiles.
+This allows us to follow the *"Don't repeat yourself"* design principle through use of public constants.
+**Ground** already features a **CapabilitySet** which we can use to store the enumeration value.

 <br>